gdavis/GDIIndexBar/README.md

 `GDIIndexBar` behaves by automatically sizing and positioning itself on the right side of the provided `UITableView`.
 Subclasses can alter this by overriding the `layoutSubviews` method of the `GDIIndexBar`. `GDIIndexBar` provides automatic vertical adjustments for the index bar by setting a `GDIIndexBarAlignment` value.

-`GDIIndexBar` is supports being added directly to a `UITableView` as a child subview, or can exist in a different view than the table while still positioning automatically.
+`GDIIndexBar` is supports being added directly to a `UITableView` as a child subview, or can exist in a different view than the table while still positioning automatically. *NOTE:* In order to correctly receive touch events as a subview of a `UITableView`, the `delaysContentTouches` property is automatically set to `NO`.

 ## Usage